passcod/rfc-exception-coalesce-operator/README.md

 ### Why not use `@`?

-The Error Supressing Operator could be used to approximate the behaviour of the proposed `???` operator:
+The Error Suppressing Operator could be used to approximate the behaviour of the proposed `???` operator:

 ```php
 $result = (@compute()) ?? 'fallback';